-When a new visitor arrives on the website for the first time, the system creates an anonymous contact without any data to represent them.
-If the user submits information on the site, for example during registration or by filling out a form, the system automatically transfers the entered values into the data of the matching contact.
+When a new visitor arrives on a website for the first time, the system creates an anonymous contact to represent them (depending on the Default cookie level).
+If the visitor submits information on a site, for example during registration or by filling out a form, the system automatically transfers the entered values into the data of the matching contact.
 You can also use the same approach to update the data of existing contacts when the users provide new information.

 The purpose of field mapping is to precisely determine from where the values of individual contact attributes should be loaded.
 You can configure field mappings for various types of input forms and system objects representing users.

 In the case of on-line forms, you can configure field mappings in the Forms application.
 Edit a given form and switch to the Contact mapping tab.
 Here you can assign specific form fields to contact attributes.